Future Ground Developments

 |What's Vicarage Road Like?|

-The ground has had both ends re-developed during the 1990's along with the front of the Rous stand.
-Both ends are large single tiered stands, with some strange looking floodlights perched on the roof.
+The ground has had both ends re-developed during the 1990's along with the front of the Graham Taylor Stand.
+Both ends are similar looking large single tiered stands, with some strange looking floodlights perched on the roofs.
 Away fans are housed in one of these ends in the Vicarage Road Stand.
-Opposite work had begun in 'filling in' the corner between the Rookery Stand and the Rous Stand, plus additional construction at the rear of this stand, but due to financial difficulties, work has been suspended, leaving a half finished shell.
+Whilst opposite the Rookery Stand is larger, housing some 6,950 supporters.
+With construction of a large office block immediately behind the stadium, beyond the corner between the Rookery Stand and the Graham Taylor Stand, the Club embarked on internally 'filling in' this corner.
+However due to financial difficulties, the work has never completed leaving a somewhat ugly half finished shell.

 |What Is It Like For Visiting Supporters?|